LiorHaim/rhdh-onboarding-template/README.md

 ## 🛠 Usage Flow

 1.  **Developer Action**: Logs into RHDH, clicks **"Onboard Existing Service"**.
-2.  **Selection**: Picks their repo and fills in the integration "blanks" (Jira key, Argo app name, etc.).
+2.  **Selection**: Picks their repo and fills in the integration "blanks" (Jira key, Argo app name, etc.). **All integration fields are optional.**
-3.  **Automation**: RHDH generates a Pull Request with a perfectly formatted `catalog-info.yaml`.
+3.  **Automation**: RHDH generates a Merge Request with a perfectly formatted `catalog-info.yaml`.
-4.  **Completion**: The developer merges the PR.
-RHDH Auto-Discovery picks it up, and the service appears in the Catalog with all plugins (CI/CD, Kubernetes, etc.) lighting up immediately.
+4.  **Completion**: The developer merges the MR. RHDH Auto-Discovery picks it up, and the service appears in the Catalog with all plugins (CI/CD, Kubernetes, etc.) lighting up immediately.